spatialos/gdk-for-unity/docs/setup-and-installing.md

 1. Sign up for a  [SpatialOS account](https://improbable.io/get-spatialos).
 2. Setup your machine by installing the prerequisites.
 See the install guide for [Windows](#windows) or [MacOS](#mac).
 3. Clone the UnityGDK repository: `git clone git@github.com:spatialos/UnityGDK.git` or `git clone https://github.com/spatialos/UnityGDK.git`
-4. Follow the guide to [get started with the Playground project](./content/get-started-playground.md).
+4. Follow the [Build and Deploy](./content/build-and-deploy.md) guide to run the example `Playground` project.

 ## Full version